| Shropshire Union CanalShropshire Union Canal History

 guzzling gongoozlers sit outside at tables watching boats pass through the adjacent lock.
 The pub was once a

 warehouse and its old crane still stands outside.
 Nearby is a gift shop which was formerly a mill.
+From Audlem it is just 5 more miles to Nantwich but on arriving at the town Telford was

 again frustrated by land owners who forced him to build an embankment to by-pass their land.
 Near the end of